Bill Bordley

-William Clarke Bordley (born January 9, 1958) is a former Major League Baseball pitcher with the San Francisco Giants.
+William Clarke Bordley (born January 9, 1958) is an American former Major League Baseball pitcher with the San Francisco Giants.
 Bordley was inducted into the College Baseball Hall of Fame in 2014.
 In 2011, he was named vice president for Major League Baseball Security investigations.
 Bordley was a presidential Secret Service agent, assigned to the White House, from 1995 to 2001.
 In 2002, he was promoted to attaché agent-in-charge to Russia at the American embassy in Moscow.

+Bordley is the president of WCB International.net, an international financial security company.